yeoung004/yeoung004.github.io/about.md

 comments: false
 ---

-Hello!😊 I'm Korean I have bachelor's degree and I've studied computer science🖥 I used to work a company for half a year as server developer Usually I used Spring Framework and Oracle SQL now After traveled in USA✈ I look for a server developer job (Spring Framework)
+Hello!😊 I'm Korean I have a bachelor's degree and I've studied computer science🖥 I used to work a company for half a year as server developer Usually I used Spring Framework and Oracle SQL now After traveled in USA✈ I look for a server developer job (Spring Framework)